BomberFish/Pollux/README.md

 # Pollux

-A Chrome extension to interact with a local Gemini Nano model in a side panel.
+A Chrome extension to answer questions about the current page using Gemini Nano on-device.

 ## Requirements

 - Chrome 138 or higher
+- At least 22GB of free disk space

 ## TODO
 - Keep track of token usage
 - Allow customizing model parameters and system prompt
 - Save previous chats
-- Allow attaching current tab contents to the model context